-Extra-Duty Officers: Colorado College contracts with CSPD through the extra-duty police services for CSPD officers for special events and to provide extra patrol on and in proximity to campus during times that involve a higher volume of activity, such as Thursday, Friday, and Saturday nights.
+Extra-Duty Officers: Colorado College contracts with CSPD through the extra-duty police services for CSPD officers for special events and to provide extra patrol on and in proximity to campus during times that involve a higher volume of activity, such as Friday and Saturday nights.

-CSPD Campus Resource Officer (CRO): As part of its commitment to protecting the health, safety, and welfare of the CC community, Colorado College funds and maintains a service agreement with the Colorado Springs Police Department (CSPD) to assign a CSPD officer to the campus as CRO.
-The mission of the CRO program is to provide a cooperative, problem-solving partnership between CC and CSPD through prevention, education, and enforcement programs.
-Having a dedicated CSPD officer assigned to the college elevates the overall capabilities of the Campus Safety Department and adds a second level of safety and security through the presence of a sworn CSPD officer.
+CSPD Campus Resource Officer (CRO): As part of its commitment to protecting the health, safety, and welfare of the CC community, Colorado College funds and maintains a service agreement with the Colorado Springs Police Department to assign a CSPD officer to the campus as a Campus Resource Officer, or CRO, who is a sworn CSPD office.
+The mission of the CRO program is to provide a cooperative, problem-solving partnership between Colorado College and CSPD through prevention, education, and enforcement programs.
+Having a dedicated CSPD CRO assigned to CC elevates the overall capabilities of Campus Safety and adds a second level of safety and security through the presence of a sworn police officer.